fnproject/docs/fn/operate/logging.md

 ## Call ID

 Every function call/request is assigned a `call_id`.
-If you search your logs, you can track all the activity for each function call and find errors on a call by call basis.
+If you search your logs, you can track all the activity.

 ## Remote syslog for functions